BU-CLOUD-S20/Cloud-native-deployments-of-bare-metal-high-performance-AI-workflows/REPORT.md

 | GPU Architecture | TESLA V100 32GB | TESLA V100 32GB |
 | CPU Architecture | IBM Power9      |   IBM Power9 |

+Satori and Mass Open Cloud (MOC)*:
+- 64 1TB memory IBM Power 9 nodes
+- Each node hosts 4 NVidia V100 32GB memory GPU cards
+- Within a node, GPUs are linked by an NVLink2 network that supports nearly to 200GB/s bi-directional transfer between GPUs
+- A 100Gb/s Infiniband network with microsecond user space latency connects the cluster nodes togehter

+*MOC has 2 cluster available, P-Openshift houses IBM Power 9 nodes and K-Openshift hosts x86 nodes.
+We work with P-Openshift in this experiment, as these are the same nodes inside the Satori cluster.

 # 1. Conclusions

 <!-- ### 1.
 Efficiency